 You type a well-written demand letter to the general contractor, but it comes back.
 The denial letter from the general contractors insurer.
 There is a waiver of subrogation clause in the contract between the insured/property owner and the general contractor.
 Everyone knows the insurer “stands in the shoes” of the insured.
 Game over.
 Do not collect $200 as you pass go.

 So what is the lesson?
-Do work up front by reviewing the contract to determine if a waiver of subrogation clause is contained in the contract.
+Do work upfront by reviewing the contract to determine if a waiver of subrogation clause is contained in the contract.
 If it is, closure of the claim is the next step and you are not wasting your valuable time and getting your hopes up on a large subrogation claim.
-However, if there is a question, you can always contact one of our subrogation attorneys for further review and recommendations.
+However, if there is a question, you can always contact one of our subrogation lawyers for further review and recommendations.